dezrez/DezrezCoreAPI/README.md

 We also have a basic integration option for websites, where we can supply a simple search function for getting Estate Agents properties on thier website.

 If you want to get started, you just need to register your application with us, as below.

-##Getting access to the Dezrez Core API - Registering your application

-Please register by following this [guide](https://github.com/dezrez/DezrezCoreAPI/blob/master/HowToRegister.md#how-to-register-to-use-the-dezrez-core-api "Registering your application").

 ##Learning resources
 To help you understand how to use our API, we have compiled several resources that aim to bring you up to speed on what you need to know, quickly.